Anubhav7417/LIFEJOD/README.md

 ---

-**PraanLink** — Bringing continuous preventive healthcare to everyone, not just those with access to expensive systems.
+**Lifejod** — Bringing continuous preventive healthcare to everyone, not just those with access to expensive systems.